 From Basic Kids' Art Supplies to a Rainbow Christmas Garland

-This morning my toddler woke up with a burning fever and terrible cough.
-I messaged his preschool, cancelled my own appointments and hunkered down with my little guy on this rainy, December California day.
+This morning my toddler woke up with a burning fever and a terrible cough.
+I messaged his preschool, cancelled my own appointments, and hunkered down with my little guy on a rainy December day in California.

-So I reached for my stash of kids’ art supplies to see what I could throw together.
-I realized that I had all the gear I needed to make a watercolor rainbow garland for our tree.
+I reached for my stash of kids’ art supplies to see what I could throw together.
+I realized that I had everything I needed to make a watercolor rainbow garland for our tree.
 So I got to it, and the results were surprisingly lovely!

-I always try to have 2 kinds of paper on hand to make art at home with my kids and family- plain old computer paper and card stock.
+I always try to have 2 kinds of paper on hand to make art at home with my kids and family:

 That’s it!
-I have tons of other paper that I use in my own art studio (sketch paper, drawing paper, pastel paper, etc) but for kids’ art projects I find that these 2 papers are great.
-They are affordable, easy to find, easy to store and fit the needs of just about any at home craft project.
+I have tons of other paper that I use in my own art studio- sketch paper, drawing paper, pastel paper, etc- but for kids’ art projects, these two cover nearly everything.
+They’re affordable, easy to find, easy to store, and flexible enough for just about any at-home creative experiment.

 Digging Through my Kids’ Art Supply Stash to Make my Rainbow Garland